 Currently, I know of one UAV degree program Maryland.
-It is a Professional Pilot – Unmanned Systems, Associate of Applied Science degree, offered by the Community College of Baltimore County at its Catonsville campus.
+It is a <a href=”http://www.ccbcmd.edu/Programs-and-Courses-Finder/program/professional-pilot—unmanned-aircraft-systems”>Professional Pilot – Unmanned Systems, Associate of Applied Science degree</a>, offered by the Community College of Baltimore County at its Catonsville campus.

-The program is designed to prepare students for “employment with a growing number of UAS business and public service applications including surveying & mapping, on-demand media, search and rescue, law enforcement, aerial delivery or with numerous government agencies or military services.”
+Professional Pilot – Unmanned Systems, Associate of Applied Science degree, is a program is designed to prepare students for “employment with a growing number of UAS business and public service applications including surveying & mapping, on-demand media, search and rescue, law enforcement, aerial delivery or with numerous government agencies or military services.”

 Carroll Community College in Westminster offers a non-credit certificate course called UAS (Drone) FAA Remote Pilot.
 The course is designed to teach you how to operate a remote-controlled drone and to prepare for the Federal Aviation Administration (FAA) Aeronautical Knowledge Test.

-For drone training now, Maryland residents may want to check out the neighboring state of Virginia.
+For additional drone training options, Maryland residents may also want to check out the neighboring state of Virginia.
 Or, if you want a less formal learning experience, you might try the DC Area Drone User Group.
 Or you could check out this great aerial drone video of the Maryland State House, shot by Mid-Atlantic Aerial Videography and Photography to get you inspired.
 Just don’t try it yourself without obtaining the proper permissions…